diegoparrilla/sidecart-site/_posts/2023-09-23-bridging-decades-interfacing-80s-2023.md

 3. **Diagnostic Tools**: The cartridge interface could be used for hardware diagnostic cartridges.
 These would boot the system into a diagnostic mode to check the system's functionality and troubleshoot issues.

-4. **ROM-Based Applications**: Some software or system expansions could be ROM-based and plugged into the cartridge port.
-This ensured quick booting and execution without relying on a disk drive.

-5. **Hardware Expansion**: Beyond its more software-oriented roles, the cartridge interface also opened doors to hardware augmentation.
+4. **Hardware Expansion**: Beyond its more software-oriented roles, the cartridge interface also opened doors to hardware augmentation.
 It allowed the connection of additional hardware modules to extend the capabilities and functionalities of the Atari ST, offering a playground for enthusiasts and developers to experiment and innovate.

 ## Diving into the Technical Heart: The Intricacies of Atari ST’s Cartridge Port